donnieprakoso/workshop-copilot/lab2-configure-and-deploying-svc-api/README.md

 aws ec2 describe-vpcs --filters Name=isDefault,Values=true --query 'Vpcs[0].VpcId'
 ```

-- Copilot will create all required resources for the environment.
+- Copilot will create all required resources for the new environment.

 At the end of the process, you will see following outputs.

 ```
 Credential source: [profile default]